 When most of us take a long-haul flight, we end up stopping somewhere.
-Usually, all this means is a few wasted hours in duty free waiting for a plane to show up.
+Usually, all this means is a few wasted hours in duty-free waiting for a plane to show up.
 You might find yourself in the middle of a city you’d love the chance to explore, but you're unable to leave the airport.
 That’s where a stopover comes in.
-A stopover is an alternative way to grab an extra adventure and visit more countires without the extra cost of another flight.
+A stopover is an alternative way to grab an extra adventure and visit more countries without the extra cost of another flight.

 Cities on your bucket list are stopover gold.
 Maybe you’ve always wanted to see the Eiffel Tower in Paris or the Petronas Towers in Kuala Lumpur.
 Now you can, without having to commit to a whole holiday to do so.

 A stopover is like a bonus mini-holiday.
+This is the perfect opportunity to discover somewhere new.
 You could spend 48 hours soaking up the Hong Kong skylines or beach bumming in Bali before you continue on your way to your 'main event'.
 It's also a great way to give you a flavour of somewhere.
 If you find out you love Hong Kong you can always go back for a longer time.
 If you discover you hate Bali you're only there a few hours and you now know not to waste your future flights!

 Connecting flights are normally cheaper than direct ones.
 And, often, buying a flight with a very long layover/stopover is at least the same price or cheaper as a regular return.
 Cheaper still can be booking your two connecting flights separately with different airlines (scroll down for more information on using multi-city features.
 What's more, if you collect miles, many airlines, like Delta, impose a no stopover restriction on most award tickets.

 A stopover is an excellent chance to re-visit a place you once fell in love with but never got the chance to go back to.
+Take this time to go back to your favourite cafe or restaurant abroad.
 When I book my holidays, I’m always on the lookout for Pegasus Airlines or Turkish Airlines flights so I can get a few bonus days in Istanbul as I'm doing here:

 Istanbul's famous grand bazaar, Turkey.
 Photo credit: Alex Booth